Pascal Obispo: Personal life

-Pascal Obispo is the father of Sean, whom he had in 2000 with Isabelle Funaro and for whom he wrote his song Millésime.
+Pascal Obispo has a child named Sean, whom he had in 2000 with Isabelle Funaro and for whom he wrote his song Millésime.

 In February 2008, he began a relationship with the singer Jenifer.
 After a somewhat chaotic romance, the two artists separated in February 2009.

 On 26 February 2008, he saved the life of Nicolas Lacambre, a young motorcyclist who had just been hit by a hit-and-run driver.
 Pascal Obispo saw the accident happen in the distance.
-When he arrived at the scene, he called the emergency services and carried the victim and his severed arm to the side of the road to avoid any further accidents.
-He drove off as soon as the emergency services arrived, to avoid making the front page of the magazines.
+When he arrived at the scene, he called emergency services and carried the victim and his severed arm to the side of the road to avoid any further accidents.
+He drove off as soon as emergency services arrived, to avoid making the front page of the magazines.
 It was the gendarmes who informed Nicolas Lacambre of the identity of his saviour.
 They finally met a year and a half after the events, at the end of a Girondins de Bordeaux match, and became friends.
 This episode remained secret for 11 years, until the publication of Nicolas Lacambre's book "On n'est pas seul sur Terre" and Pascal Obispo's single of the same name.

 He got married on 19 September 2015 to model Julie Hantson at the Notre-Dame-des-Flots church in Cap Ferret.
 The couple divorced in 2022.